Graduate Student Assistantships

 International Student Workers

-International students may also send a cover letter and resume to University Library System Human Resources Department as indicated above.
+International students may also send a cover letter and resume to WSU Library System Human Resources Department as indicated above.
 Processing of paperwork for hiring international students may take a considerable period of time.